Embrace the holiday spirit with our five wellbeing tips

 Whichever way you choose to exercise, staying active has many health benefits.

 Relieve stress in anticipation of the holidays by getting creative.
 You might start by writing, designing or painting your own Christmas cards.
 Creative activities can support a relaxed, calm mind and a positive mood while providing an outlet to process emotions.

 Journaling over the holidays is useful for keeping unwanted or negative feelings under control.
 Capturing all the joyous moments and the essence and the beauty of winter landscapes and snow scenes is a real joy for creatives.

 You could also set yourself a monthly photography challenge where you capture a different image every day, which is a great excuse to get outdoors and explore.

 One of the pleasures of the festive break is having more time to yourself.
 Whether you’ve been hoping to devote some time to reading or writing a book, go for it!

-When we feel more connected with others, it helps us to realise when friends and family are feeling anxious or overwhelmed.
-Equally, if we are experiencing similar feelings, it can be enormously helpful to talk through what’s going on with someone.
+When we feel more connected with others, it helps us to realize when friends and family are feeling anxious or overwhelmed.
+Equally, if we are experiencing similar feelings, it can be helpful to talk through what’s going on with someone.
 If you’re feeling anxious, having an informal chat over a coffee can really help.
-Working through your thoughts by keeping a daily journal is another good idea.
-Reflecting on each day by making a note of one thing you were grateful for can be particularly beneficial for your mental wellbeing.
+And remember to journal, reflecting each day by making a note of one thing you were grateful for can be beneficial for your mental wellbeing.

 Stop and take a break